US President Donald Trump called Jerusalem the capital of Israel on December 6 and began the process of moving his country's embassy to the city.

-The international community, including the US, officially regards East Jerusalem as occupied territory.
-Additionally, no country in the world recognises any part of Jerusalem as Israel's capital, with the exception of the US and Russia, the latter which announced its recognition of West Jerusalem as the capital of Israel, and East Jerusalem as "the capital of the future Palestinian state."
+Moreover, no country in the world recognises Jerusalem as Israel's capital, with the exception of the US and Russia, the latter which announced its recognition of West Jerusalem as the capital of Israel, and East Jerusalem as "the capital of the future Palestinian state."

 Palestinians in Jerusalem

-Israel treats Palestinians in East Jerusalem as foreign immigrants who live there as a favour by the state, and not by right, despite having been born there.
-They are required to fulfill a certain set of requirements to maintain their residency status and live in constant fear of having their residency revoked.
+Israel treats Palestinians in East Jerusalem as foreign immigrants who live there as a favour granted to them by the state and not by right, despite having been born there.
+They are required to fulfil a certain set of requirements to maintain their residency status and live in constant fear of having their residency revoked.

 Those who cannot prove that the "centre of their life" is in Jerusalem and that they have lived there continuously, lose their right to live in their city of birth.
 They must submit dozens of documents including title deeds, rent contracts and salary slips.
 Obtaining citizenship from another country also leads to the revocation of their status.

-All the while, any Jew around the world enjoys the right to live in Israel and to obtain Israeli citizenship under Israel's Law of Return.
+In the meantime, any Jew around the world enjoys the right to live in Israel and to obtain Israeli citizenship under Israel's Law of Return.

 Since 1967, Israel has revoked the status of 14,000 Palestinians, according to Israeli rights group B'Tselem.